LOOSE-LIPS/loose-lips-2.0/src/routes/blog/bitter-sweet/index.md

 author: 100
 banner:
   - imported/bitter-sweet/image1173.jpeg
-description: >-
-  Welcome to our seventh monthly Deep Cuts article.
-The theme is Bitter Sweet, its prompt question was &#39;what music makes darkness digestible (or even tasty)?&#39;.
-It&#39;s worth mentioning that most of the contributions were written over a month ago (some are even pre-Covid), hence the varied interpretations of the theme,&nbsp;the contributions which are not related [...]Read More...
+description: "Welcome to our seventh monthly Deep Cuts article.
+The theme is Bitter Sweet, its prompt question was 'what music makes darkness digestible (or even tasty)?'.
+It's worth mentioning that most of the contributions were written over a month ago (some are even pre-Covid), hence the varied interpretations of the theme,\_the contributions which are not related [...]Read More..."
 published: true
 tags: deep-cuts
 featured: false